2017 Program Information

 His work toward creating an innovative future through the positive use of technology aligns perfectly with work the CSX Cybersecurity Nexus community provides.

-The founder and director of Google Ideas, Jared is now the president of Google Ideas’ successor, Jigsaw - the influential technology incubator for Alphabet.
+The founder and director of Google Ideas, Jared is now the CEO of Google Ideas’ successor, Jigsaw - the influential technology incubator for Alphabet.

 His unique perspective also includes experience gained advising two U.S. Secretaries of State and in having traveled to more than 110 countries during his tenure, including North Korea and Iran – following studies at Stanford and then Oxford as a Rhodes Scholar.